 Every ticket bought directly supports the continuation of captive breeding programs, which essentially means that dolphins are forcibly impregnated.
 This puts the mother and calf at risk of dying due to birthing complications.

-Even worse, these programs often forcibly take the young from their mother soon after they are born to start training them, but in the wild, dolphin calves stay with their mom for up to six years.
+Even worse, these programs often forcibly take the young from their mother soon after birth to start training them, but in the wild, dolphin calves stay with their mom for up to six years.

 As you can imagine, this is incredibly traumatic for both the mother and calf (as well as the trainers who were forced to do this – many have quit after doing this).